 More Seville street scenery // Probably the highest palmtrees I have ever seen.

 After Seville, I spent the weekend in the Netherlands to celebrate with the grandparents.
 On Sunday I flew back and on Monday, the new week started.

 Unfortunately, this week I decided to quit my job at the company, because we did not agree on the scope of the research project.
-Nevertheless, this have been a real challenging and learning experience for me!
+Nevertheless, this had been a real challenge and learning experience for me!
 I will now move on to Portugal for an amount of time, and then head back to the Netherlands in October.